Garrana/MEAArc/README.md

           Access and security –  RBAC, Subscription
           Azure Policy ( Basic )
           Update Management

+   5- Identifying potential additional use cases for the on-boarded servers including but not limited to

+          Azure Policy ( advanced )
+          Azure Monitor
+          Security Center
+          Azure Sentinel
+          Backup
+          Log Analytics
+          Service Map
+          Application Insights
+          Network Watcher
+          Config and Change Management

 ### 5- Pilot deployment

 the below activities should be carried out in the pilot Deployment session
-   1- Azure Arc agent deployment into the selected 5+ Servers which can be Virtual or Phyiscal machines from the supported OS list.
+   1- Azure Arc agent deployment to the selected 5+ Servers which can be Virtual or Phyiscal machines from the supported OS list.
    2- Verifying that the servers are projected to Azure portal.
-   3- Applying the specific agreed use cases in the pilot planning session.
+   3- Applying the specific agreed use cases in the pilot planning session including deployment of additional agents if required.
    4- Demonstrating the use cases and projected servers to the customer.

 [Microsoft Arc offial documentation](https://docs.microsoft.com/en-us/azure/azure-arc/) should be used as deployment guide for the agreed specific use cases, however you can also utilize the [Azure Arc jumpstart](https://github.com/microsoft/azure_arc) .
 The jumpstart does not focus on deployment best practices but rather provide a guide into building a demo environment for different use cases.
 It provides a walk through the process of setting up demos that show how to get started with Azure Arc.
 They are designed with a "zero to hero" approach in mind and with as much automation as possible.
-The goal of the jumpstart is to provide a working Azure Arc demo environment spun up in no time so you can focus on showing the core values of the solution.
+The goal of the jumpstart is to provide a working Azure Arc demo nvironment spun up in no time so you can focus on showing the core values of the solution.

 ### 6- Future Plans

 the below activities should be carried out in the Advanced Azure Arc plan

-   1- Identifying  potential additional sites/servers, use cases and plans for Arc including but not limited to
+   1- Identifying  potential additional sites/server for deployment 1- Identifying  potential additional use cases and plans for Arc including but not limited to

-            Azure Policy ( advanced )
+            Azure Arc enables Data services
+            Azure Arc enabled kubernetes
+            Azure Arc enabled servers additional usecases
             Azure Monitor
             Security Center
             Azure Sentinel